getindata/kedro-kubeflow/CONTRIBUTING.md

     - Go to the [Prepare release](https://github.com/getindata/kedro-kubeflow/actions?query=workflow%3A%22Prepare+release%22) action.
     - Click "Run workflow"
     - Enter the part of the version to bump (one of `<major>.<minor>.<patch>`).
 Minor (x.**x**.x) is a default.
-2. If the workflow has run sucessfully:
+2. If the workflow has run successfully:
-    - Go to the newly openened PR named `Release candidate `<version>`
+    - Go to the newly opened PR named `Release candidate `<version>`
     - Check that changelog and version have been properly updated.
 If not pull the branch and apply manual changes if necessary.
     - Merge the PR to master (merge commit, NOT squash)
 3. Checkout the [Publish](https://github.com/getindata/kedro-kubeflow/actions?query=workflow%3APublish) workflow to see if: